oliviabharvey/hackathon/readme_userguide.md

     * For a puppet RPI: `cd hackathon_souris/`
     * For a master RPI: `cd hackathon/`
 14. Enter the following command to pull the most recent scripts from github `git pull` (this is important if changes are made to the github scripts after 2022/04/20, since this is the date when the ISO image was created).
-15. [Change the hostname of the RPI](https://thepihut.com/blogs/raspberry-pi-tutorials/19668676-renaming-your-raspberry-pi-the-hostname) to something significant for you (ex: puppet5.local).
+15. [Change the hostname of the RPI](https://thepihut.com/blogs/raspberry-pi-tutorials/19668676-renaming-your-raspberry-pi-the-hostname) to something significant for you (ex: puppet5).
-16. **If your are setting up a ppuppet RPI:** from your PC, add a new line to the [puppets_info.csv](https://github.com/oliviabharvey/hackathon/blob/master/puppets_info.csv) (name of the puppet that will appear in the GUI, username, hostname).
+16. **If your are setting up a puppet RPI:** from your PC, add a new line to the [puppets_info.csv](https://github.com/oliviabharvey/hackathon/blob/master/puppets_info.csv) (name of the puppet that will appear in the GUI, username, hostname.local (ex:puppet5.local)).
 Then, on the puppet RPI, pull the recent changes (steps 11 to 14 above).
 This is important so this new puppet appears in the Master GUI.
 17. Final steps:
     * For a puppet RPI, use the [hardware readme](https://github.com/oliviabharvey/hackathon/blob/master/hardware/readme_hardware.md) to plug all the necessary hardware to the puppet.
 Then, make sure it is connected by ethernet cable to the Switch, which should be connected to the master RPI.
     * For a master RPI, your are ready to go!
 Just make sure it is connected to the switch (which should be connected to at least 1 puppet RPI).